learn-co-students/SENG-LIVE-042522-phase-4/04_rails_serializers/README.md

   <hr/>

   - I need the key attributes, :id, :title, :description, :location, :starts_at, :ends_at
-  - I also may want to convert the start and end times to something a bit more human readable for my client app
+  - I also may want to convert the starts_at and ends_at times to something a bit more human readable for my client app (like this: `From Monday, 09/20/21 at 11:09 AM to Monday, 09/20/21 at 01:09 PM`)
   - if the current user has an `rsvp` belonging to this event, I need to return it to the client:
     - if it's there, I can show a button to cancel the RSVP (delete the `rsvp`)
     - if it's not, I can show a button to RSVP to the event (create a new `rsvp`)